mbedsyst/TrustX/README.md

 ---

-## 🖥️ Host Interface (Python GUI)
+## Host Interface (Python GUI)

 - Written in Python 3 with Tkinter
-- Simple landing screen with separate operation pages
+- Simple Landing screen with separate operation pages
-- Serial port detection, command packaging, and response parsing
+- Serial Port detection, Command packaging, and Response Parsing
 - Supports all features provided by the HSM firmware
-- Copy/download output support for generated or decrypted content
+- Copy/Download output support for generated or decrypted content

 Run with: